 - Finish by cleaning up any excess shadow with a cotton swab dipped in concealer.

 Gorgeous brown eyes look good with nearly every shade of smokey eye.
-They look particularly fantastic, however, when paired with vibrant jewelled hues.
+They look particularly fantastic, however, when paired with vibrant jeweled hues.
 Instead of a traditional black smokey eye, consider trying a more modern purple style instead.
-The unique colour will really make your eyes pop for a sensational look.
+The unique color will really make your eyes pop for a sensational look.

 - Start by applying a light orchid or violet shadow all over your lids.

 - Next, blend a rich plum hue into the creases of your eyes, making sure to mix with the violet.